 Each of the bulbs that be more than 8gr can be flowering, and if it is more than 15gr can sometimes flower in the growing season.

-After cleaning saffron flowers, you will have wet saffron threads.
+After cleaning the saffron flowers, you will have wet saffron threads.
 Note that this saffron can’t be used and first should be dried.
 You can use heating devices to dry saffron.
-Spread saffron on paper and put it on the heating device, and this process may take two to three hours.
+Spread saffron on paper and put it on the heating device, this process may take two to three hours.

 Whenever the humidity of the saffron gets to less than 10%, saffron is dried and ready to store or use.
 For two years, you can store the saffron in a cool, dark, and dry environment.

 Our consultants are ready to answer your questions about growing saffron indoors.
 You can comment on your questions below this post, we will be accountable as soon as possible.

 I grow saffron in pots of clay last year.
 But they are growing day by day and dividing into new bulbs but still no single flower bloom.
 What should I do now.
 Now I have many plants but no flower is bloom.
 How i can start flowering in them?
 Plz tell me.